 It is now believed by some, including me from personal and clinical experience, that many coeliacs and indeed GRDs generally, are not healing because they are reacting to other foods that cross-react with gluten/gliadin.

 The body gets confused and reacts in the same as it would to the gluten.
 Dairy and other grains are the most common.
 Cyrex 4 has been designed specifically to help you find if you have antibodies to the cross-reactive foods and, usefully, also to some of the most common GF diet substitute foods.
-However the FIT 132 (RG) test includes all those and many other foods too so I would generally say do that.
+However check the P88 Allergy test (RG) which I think includes all those and many other foods too so I would generally say do that.

 If you can take the pressure off your body by removing the key ‘inflamers,’ as I call them; you will heal much more effectively.